 Samsung Electronics is a global technology company based in South Korea that designs, manufactures, and sells a wide range of electronics and device solutions.
 Its portfolio spans consumer electronics (mobile devices, televisions, home appliances, cameras), information technology products (PCs, peripherals, printers), semiconductors, memory and storage, and display technologies.
 The company also provides telecommunications infrastructure and related services, and conducts extensive research and development to advance core technologies.
 With a global footprint across Korea, China, the Americas, Europe, and the Asia Pacific, Samsung Electronics is a leading supplier of smartphones, memory chips, and displays, and it coordinates significant manufacturing and supply chain activities to support its varied product lines.

-Next47 is an independent, global venture firm backed by Siemens AG that concentrates on enterprise-focused technology companies.
-It makes fast decisions and shares deep conviction with the teams it backs, aiming to unleash maximum potential.
-The firm leverages its own global footprint and the Siemens ecosystem spanning hundreds of countries and regions to provide resources and collaboration opportunities.
-It invests primarily in software, infrastructure, and other information technology sectors, including enterprise AI-enabled solutions.
+Next47 is a global independent venture firm backed by Siemens AG that invests in enterprise-focused startup companies leveraging emerging technologies.
+It pursues fast decision-making and works closely with the teams it backs to unlock maximum potential.
+The firm leverages Siemens' global footprint and ecosystem spanning multiple industries and regions to support portfolio companies.

 Domain Associates is a venture capital and private equity firm focused on life sciences and healthcare investments.
 Founded in 1985 and headquartered in Princeton, New Jersey, with a second office in San Diego, the firm concentrates on pharmaceuticals, diagnostics, and medical devices, along with related areas such as biomaterials and bioinstrumentation.
 Its partners bring extensive experience in healthcare and venture capital, and Domain has supported the formation and growth of hundreds of life-sciences companies.
 The firm manages about $2 billion in capital and maintains a broad network to back early- to growth-stage ventures across the United States.